Jim Patterson (California politician)

-Norwood James Patterson, Jr (born February 18, 1948) is an American politician serving in the California State Assembly.
-He is a Republican representing the 23rd district, which encompasses eastern Fresno County, including the cities of Fresno and Clovis, and a small slice of Tulare County.
-He is the former Mayor of Fresno, California.
+James Norwood Patterson (born February 18, 1948) is an American politician who served in the California State Assembly from 2012 to 2024.
+He represented the 8th district, which encompasses eastern Fresno County, including the cities of Fresno and Clovis, and a small slice of Tulare County.
+A Republican, he is the former Mayor of Fresno.

 Early career

 Prior to being elected to public office, he was a business executive and broadcaster owning and operating radio stations in California and Idaho.

 Mayor

 Patterson was Mayor of Fresno between 1993 and 2001, defeating incumbent Democrat Karen Humphrey for reelection by a landslide, and being succeeded by Alan Autry.

 2002 Congressional election

 Patterson ran for the Republican nomination in California's 21st congressional district, a district with new boundaries created through reapportionment after the 2000 United States census.
 His opponents were State Assemblyman Mike Briggs and Devin Nunes, the California State Director for the United States Department of Agriculture's Rural Development section.
 Patterson came in close second place to Nunes, who would eventually win the general election.